getbraincloud/braincloud-unreal-plugin/README.md

 3. Set the Default brainCloud instance to your wrapper - this allows Singleton functionality, and you won't need to pass the wrapper into each function call, unless needed.

+4. Get the brainCloud app credentials using GetBCAppData

-4. Initialize brainCloud with your app credentials
+5. Initialize brainCloud with your app credentials

 Your Secret Key, and App Id, is set on the brainCloud dashboard.
 Under Design | Core App Info > Application IDs